devopsinsiders/PyTodoBackendMonolith/Readme.md

 # Running the Python Application with Docker

-This guide will walk you through the process of building a Docker image and running a Python application using FastAPI, which interacts with a Microsoft SQL Server database using PyODBC.
-The application is containerized for easy deployment and scaling.
+This guide will walk you through the process running a Python application using FastAPI, which interacts with a Microsoft SQL Server database using PyODBC.

 ## Prerequisites